Phaze1D/Udacity-Fullstack-Projects/ItemCatalog/vagrant/README.md

 # Catalog Project

 Project for [Udacity Fullstack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) that implements a simple catalog and items page.
 This project is mostly focuses on the backend implementation using the [Flask Framework](http://flask.pocoo.org/) and [SqlAlchemy ORM](https://www.sqlalchemy.org/).
+It also utilizes [Google's Sign In API](https://developers.google.com/identity/sign-in/web/server-side-flow) on both the backend and the frontend to maximize user security

 ### Getting Started